corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/contract-whitelisting.md

 {{< note >}}
 The `exclude` option allows for filtering contracts during the whitelisting process.
 For example:
-If a `.jar` file consists of multiple contracts but only some of them need to be whitelisted, then the *exclude* list should consist of class names only of those contracts that should NOT be included in the whitelist.
+If a JAR file consists of multiple contracts but only some of them need to be whitelisted, then the *exclude* list should consist of class names only of those contracts that should NOT be included in the whitelist.
 If both `cordappsJars` and `contracts` are set, then the union of both is considered in the network parameters.